tjone270/minqlx/README.md

 extract it with `tar -xvf <tarball>`.
 To update the plugins, use `cd` to change the working directory to `qlds/minqlx-plugins` and do `git pull origin` and you should be good to go.
 Git should not remove any untracked files, so you can have your own custom plugins there and still keep your local copy of the repo up to date.

+You can also try running [these scripts](https://gist.github.com/MinoMino/5a8c76da3edd953144ef) from your QLDS directory.
+It will compile the latest version from source and update plugins.
+The second script is the same, but using the develop branch instead.

 Compiling
 =========